joeblew99/gu/docs/IntroductionsAndDesign.md

 ### ReactiveRenderable
-ReactiveRenderable is more of a simple mechanism that allows views or other Renderables to react to changes from other Renderables by implementing the ReactiveRenderable interface.
+`ReactiveRenderable` is more of a simple mechanism that allows views or other `Renderables` to react to changes from other `Renderables` by implementing the ReactiveRenderable interface.

-Ofcourse it's not magic and still requires the developer to either build such a methods into their custom component or compose one provided by `gu`.
-Views will automatically register themselves for updates with `ReactiveRenderable` components which allows them to update themselves when changes occur in the passed in `Renderable` or `Renderables` if more than one.
+Ofcourse, it's not magic and still requires the developer to either build such a methods into their custom component, or compose one provided by `gu`.
+Views will automatically register themselves for updates with `ReactiveRenderable` components, which allows them to update the frontend when changes occur in all the `Renderable` passed in.

 ```go